kiedanski/pymarket/paper/paper.md

 Marketplaces have been proposed to solve a diverse array of problems.
 They are currently used to sell ads online, allocate bandwidth spectrum, exchange energy, etc. PyMarket provides a simple environment to try, simulate, compare and visualize different market mechanisms; a task that is inherent to the process of market design.

+This library is not intended for the its use in financial domain, where mature tools already exist such as [@simulation],[@builder] to name a few [^1].
+It was developed for the engineering domain, in which markets are sometimes used for interfacing the interaction of different agents.

 As an example, Local Energy Markets (LEMs) have been proposed to synchronize energy consumption with surplus of renewable generation.
 Several mechanisms have been proposed for such markets: from discrete-time double sided auctions to continuous peer to peer trading.

 This library aims to provide a simple interface for such process, making results reproducible.
 In doing so, it exposes a Market interface that accepts bids, runs market clearing algorithms, and produces statistics  and plots (Figure \ref{figure}) from the results.
 Moreover, an intuitive procedure is provided to implement new market mechanisms and compare them with existing ones.